awsdocs/amazon-workspaces-administration-guide/doc_source/workspaces-port-requirements.md

 ## WSP beta Gateway Servers<a name="gateway_WSP"></a>

 **Important**
-Today, Amazon WorkSpaces streams the desktop session for WorkSpaces using the WSP beta protocol to clients over port 4172\.
-Starting in June 2020, the streaming traffic for WSP beta WorkSpaces will transition to port 4195\.
-If you want to use WSP beta WorkSpaces, make sure that both port 4172 and port 4195 are open to traffic for the month of June while we make this transition\.
+Starting in June 2020, Amazon WorkSpaces streams the desktop session for WSP beta WorkSpaces to clients over port 4195 instead of port 4172\.
+If you want to use WSP beta WorkSpaces, make sure that port 4195 is open to traffic\.

 Amazon WorkSpaces uses a small range of Amazon EC2 public IPv4 addresses for its WSP beta gateway servers\.
 This enables you to set more finely grained firewall policies for devices that access Amazon WorkSpaces\.
 Note that the Amazon WorkSpaces clients do not support IPv6 addresses as a connectivity option at this time\.